dkochmanski/charming-clim/doc/grafts.md

     ![Character terminal](console.png)

-It is time to deal with `graphics` orientation (Y-axis grows towards top).
+It is time to deal with `graphics` orientation (Y-axis grows towards the top).
 An imaginary plotter with 80DPI resolution will be used to illustrate two solutions (the first one is wrong!).
 Knowing the plotter screen height is important to know where we start the drawing.

 * Graft reverts Y axis and sends the image to the plotter.
 Do you see what is wrong with this picture?
 We have defined both rectangles in default orientation, so our drawing should look similar disregarding the medium we print on.
-We do preserved the real size but we don't preserve the image orientation – cyan rectangle should be higher on the plot.
+We do preserve the real size but we don't preserve the image orientation – cyan rectangle should be higher on the plot.

     ![Plotter (bad transformation)](plotter-wrong-sbs.png)